Welcome to the binary world of fitness where the gurus speak in absolutes.

 As you can see, shunning one approach for the other isn't the best approach if the name of the game is fat loss.

-How can we combine the two without separate routines?
+How can we combine strength training and cardio without separate routines?

-CrossFit is one way.
+CrossFit is one training workout that has become a go-to.
 Involving a mix of gymnastics, strength, and intense cardio exercises to condition your body to become good at everything.
+You’ll receive high cardiovascular training to go along with building muscle mass.

 The result?
-You’ll torch calories and body fat.
+You’ll torch calories and pounds of fat.

 The Journal of Strength and Conditioning Research backs this up.
 In just 10 weeks, CrossFit burned 3.7% body fat and saw an 11% increase in participants’ VO2max.
 A leaner and more fit you.
 Win-win.